Amos 2

 Amos 2 is the second chapter of the Book of Amos in the Hebrew Bible or the Old Testament of the Christian Bible.
-This book contains the prophecies attributed to the prophet Amos, especially charges against Moab, Judah, and lastly Israel, the chief subject of Amos' prophecies.
-It is a part of the Book of the Twelve Minor Prophets.
+In the Hebrew Bible, Amos is a part of the Book of the Twelve Minor Prophets.
+The book contains prophecies attributed to the prophet Amos.
+This chapter contains his prophecies regarding God's judgment against Moab, Judah, and Israel, following a pattern established in chapter 1.

 Text

-The original text was written in Hebrew language.
+The original text was written in Hebrew.
 This chapter is divided into 16 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).

 Fragments containing parts of this chapter were found among the Dead Sea Scrolls including 4Q78 (4QXIIc; 75–50 BCE) with extant verses 11–16; 4Q82 (4QXIIg; 25 BCE) with extant verses 1, 7–9, 15–16; and Wadi Murabba'at (MurXII; 75–100 CE) with extant verse 1.

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century), Codex Marchalianus (Q; $\mathfrak{G}$Q; 6th century) and Papyrus Oxyrhynchus 846 (~550 CE; with extant verses 6–12).

+Contents and commentary

+This chapter continues the use of the numerical proverb format established in chapter 1.